GovTechSG/govtech-free-access/home.md

 **Still unsure?**

-If you don’t see your scenario covered, reach out to us via <a href="https://govtech.enterprise.slack.com/archives/C07UF60HY9Y"><b>#feedback-govtech-free-access</b></a> — we’ll review on a case-by-case basis.
+If you don’t see your scenario covered, reach out to us via <a href="https://govtech.enterprise.slack.com/archives/C07UF60HY9Y">#feedback-govtech-free-access</a> — we’ll review on a case-by-case basis.
 Given limited licenses, we may not be able to support every request immediately.

 **Help us improve**

-Whether you’re already part of the pilot or hoping to join in the future, we’d love to hear your feedback.
-Please take 5 miutes to share your feedback.
+Whether you’re already part of the pilot or hoping to join in the future, we’d love to hear your feedback: https://go.gov.sg/free-access-feedback.
+Please take 5 minutes to share your feedback.
 This will help us understand what’s working, what’s not, and how we can support you better. https://go.gov.sg/free-access-feedback